fentec-project/gofe/README.md

 ##### Using quadratic polynomial scheme
-In the example below, we omit instantiation of three different entities (trusted entity, encryptor and decryptor).
+In the example below, we omit instantiation of different entities (encryptor and decryptor).
 ```go
 l := 2 // length of input vectors
 bound := big.NewInt(10) // Upper bound for coordinates of vectors x, y, and matrix F